 Sources in the Metrics view

-When you click on a metric in your metrics list, it will open the graph for the metric and below the graph it will list all its sources.
+When you click on a metric in your metrics list, it will open the chart for the metric and below it will list all its sources.
 As an example, we have a metric called api.measures.gets.reqs.total.
 Under the graph of the metric I can see all its sources:

-I can drill down into specific sources or groups of sources by using the stream filter at the bottom of the page.
+I can drill down into specific sources or groups of sources by using the stream filter.
 For example if I type *prod* into the stream filter it shows me all production servers.

 If no source is defined we default it to 'unassigned'.

-Whenever you have selected to show more than one source for a metric, the stream composition let's you define how the data is aggregated over time and across the sources.
+Whenever you have selected to show more than one source for a metric, the stream composition let's you define how the data is grouped (across sources) and summarized over time.

 The left box defines how you display the sources.
 BREAKOUT allows you to display all sources as separate lines on the graph.
 If you don't want separate lines you can show the average, sum, min, or max.